 Time allowed

-Exams are administered in one sitting, with four hours to complete the exam.
+Exams are administered in one sitting, with a four-hour time limit to complete the exam.

 Our live remote proctored exam requires a closed room free from distraction with window coverings, a reliable, high-speed internet connection, a computer, and an external webcam that can be positioned to show your face, hands, keyboard, and the area around the keyboard (about 10 inches).